NGPVAN/job-descriptions/advertisements/hacker news blurb.md

-EveryAction - DC, Boston/Somerville, and Remote
+EveryAction - DC, Boston/Somerville, New York, Ithica and Remote

 We are hiring for several engineering and engineering-adjacent positions: